 What does emergency management do during an emergency or disaster?

-Hamilton County Emergency Management consists of four full-time staff and two part-time staff.
-All personnel has day-to-day roles, command and general staff assignments in the Emergency Operations Center, are assigned a school district for safe schools activities and act as a liaison to agencies who work in the EOC.
+Hamilton County Emergency Management consists of eight full-time staff.
+All personnel have day-to-day roles, command and general staff assignments in the Emergency Operations Center, are assigned a school district for safe school activities, and act as a liaison to agencies who work in the EOC.

-The annual budget for Emergency Management is approximately $400,000, of which, $150,000 is from FEMA to pay for half of the salaries of three of the full-time staff.
+The annual budget for Emergency Management is just over one million, of which $90,000 is reimbursed to the county from FEMA to pay for half of the salaries of three full-time staff.